SORNet: Spatial Object-Centric Representations for Sequential Manipulation: Methods

-Our object embedding network (\textbf{SORNet}) (Fig.~\ref{fig:method_ViT_arch}) takes an RGB image and an arbitrary number of canonical object views and outputs an embedding vector corresponding to each input object patch.
-The architecture of the network is based on the Visual Transformer (ViT) \cite{dosovitskiy2020image}.
-The input image is broken into a list of fixed-sized patches, which we call \textit{context patches}.
+Our object embedding network (SORNet) (Fig.~\ref{fig:embedding_net}) takes an RGB image and an arbitrary number of object queries and outputs an embedding vector corresponding to each object query.
+The object queries are represented as image patches with a single object, which we call \textit{canonical object views}.
+Note that the canonical object views are \emph{not} crops from the input image, but arbitrary views of the objects of interest that may not match the objects' appearance in the scene.
+Our model learns to identify objects even under drastic change in lighting, pose and occlusion (see Fig.~\ref{fig:obj_patches} for examples of canonical object views used in our experiments).
+Intuitively, the canonical object views serve as queries where the RGB image serve as the context from which spatial relations are extracted.

+The architecture of the network is based on the Vision Transformer (ViT) \cite{dosovitskiy2020image}.
+The input image (or images) is broken into a list of fixed-sized patches, which we call \textit{context patches}.
 The context patches are concatenated with the canonical object views to form a patch sequence.
-Each patch is first flattened and then linearly projected into a token vector, then positional embedding is added to the sequence of tokens.
-Following \cite{dosovitskiy2020image}, we use a set of learnable vectors with the same dimension as the token vectors as positional embeddings.
-The positional-embedded tokens are then passed through a transformer encoder, which includes multiple layers of multi-head self-attention.
+Each patch is first flattened and then linearly projected into a token vector.
+We use add a list of learnable vectors with the same dimension as the token vectors as positional embeddings.
+The positional-embedded tokens are then passed through a transformer encoder, which includes multiple layers of multi-head self-attention \cite{vaswani2017attention}.
 The transformer encoder outputs a sequence of embedding vectors.
-We discard the embedding for context patches and keep those for the canonical object views.
+We discard the embeddings from the context patches and keep those from the canonical object views as output object embeddings.

-We apply the same positional embedding to the canonical object views to make the output embeddings permutation equivariant.
-We also mask out the attention among canonical object views and the attention from context patches to canonical object views to ensure the model uses information from the context patches to make predictions.
+There are two implementation details we would like to mention.
+First, to increase spatial resolution, we find it beneficial to use smaller patch sizes in the transformer's input sequence, which can be smaller than the size of canonical object views.
+Consequently, there will be multiple tokens in the output sequence corresponding to the same object query.
+We simply concatenate the tokens coming from the same object as the representation for that object.

+Second, the positional embedding is meant to inform the transformer the absolute position of the patch in the image.
+However, there is no inherent order among the set of object queries.
+In order to make the output object embeddings permutation equivariant, we force the set of position embedding vectors to be the same for each object (as suggested by the 0s in front of input object tokens in Fig.~\ref{fig:embedding_net}.
 In this way, we can pass in an arbitrary number of canonical object views in arbitrary order without changing model parameters during inference.